aljong/aljong.github.io/source/_posts/2024-09-24-cackalacky-2024-solutions.md

 ### Ciphertext
 ![DNS](/assets/cackalacky/2024/DNS.png)

+Going to secrets.kiwi.observer will rickroll you, but kiwi.observer redirects to a [zelda youtube video](https://www.youtube.com/watch?v=CO7JLY2YQUU&list=PLKb_pMSfR7rWvqfO-5aPqi1-hWmbBuNdv), hinting towards the language being Hylian.

+### Message

+![Hylian](/assets/cackalacky/2024/hylian.png)
+![Fuzzy Hylian](/assets/cackalacky/2024/hylian_fuzzy.png)

+Which can be translated to `ctf room password is zuko`

 ### Encryption
 Text is converted to hylian (legend of zelda) and hint is given
 Hint: `I'm feeling rather dubious about crunching numbers to break this encryption.`

-### Message

-`ctf room password is zuko`
-![Hylian](/assets/cackalacky/2024/hylian.png)
-![Fuzzy Hylian](/assets/cackalacky/2024/hylian_fuzzy.png)

 # Step 5
 EverSecCTF staff/volunteers tell anyone who says "zuko" to them